-Scientists from the University of Southampton have gathered evidence to suggest that bees are being affected by a chemical in diesel fumes that impairs their ability to sniff out sources of pollen and nectar.
+Scientists from the University of Southampton have gathered evidence to suggest that bees are being affected by a chemical in diesel fumes.
+It impairs their ability to sniff out sources of pollen and nectar.

-Bees learn to decipher the chemical messages they get from flowers to be able to home in on the blooms that they know will give the best yield of nectar says Dr Tracey Newman, a Southampton Neuroscientist.
+Exhaust fumes confuse bees.
+Bees learn to decipher the chemical messages they get from flowers.
+They can then home in on the blooms that will give the best yield of nectar.
+So says Dr Tracey Newman, a Southampton Neuroscientist.

-Tests in the laboratory have shown that two of the odour chemicals in oilseed rape are “lost” when they come into contact with a constituent of diesel exhaust known as NOx or mono-nitrogen oxide.
+Tests in the laboratory have shown that two of the odour chemicals in oilseed rape are “lost” when in contact with a constituent of diesel exhaust known as NOx or mono-nitrogen oxide.

-The team looked at the way in which bees react to the scent of oilseed rape before and after the smell chemicals were affected by NOx and noticed a distinctly reduced response to the “damaged” scent molecules.
+The team researched how bees react to the scent of oilseed rape before and after the smell chemicals were affected by NOx.
+They noticed a reduced response to the “damaged” scent molecules.

-Lead researcher, Dr Guy Poppy surmised that the airborne pollution appeared to be interfering with “the complex relationship” that has evolved between plants and bees.
-Dr Newman added that the study highlighted the need to reduce pollution and improve air quality in order to protect pollinating insects as well as improve human health.
+Lead researcher, Dr Guy Poppy surmised that the airborne pollution appeared to be interfering with “the complex relationship” between plants and bees.
+Dr Newman added that the study highlighted the need to reduce pollution.
+Improving air quality to protect pollinating insects as well as human health.

-I’m sure that more research is needed into this subject, certainly by carrying out experiments in real situations rather than in the laboratory but the idea that pesticides are not wholly responsible for some of the difficulties bees have experienced in recent years is an interesting concept.
-But there are still lots of questions to answer.
+I’m sure that more research is needed into this subject.
+Ideally, looking at experiments in real situations rather than in the laboratory.
+But it would seem that pesticides are not wholly responsible for the difficulties bees have experienced in recent years .
+But there are still lots of questions still to answer.

 - Do petrol fumes or even waste gasses from heating oil have the same effect as diesel fumes?